In general, we can decompose errors in FEA—Finite Element Analysis—in three main groups:

 - In relation to contact definition, is it with friction or without friction?
 Master-Slave definition?
-(For a deeper understanding of Master-Slave definitions see this topic)
+(For a deeper understanding of Master-Slave definitions, see this topic)

 Small Excursus to Singularities

-Well if you are a newbie in FEA you might assume a singularity is a term derived from a science-fiction movie like Star Trek.
+If you are a newbie to Finite Element Analysis, you might assume that a singularity is a term derived from a science-fiction movie like Star Trek.

 The image below shows you what a singularity is5:

-A singularity as shown in the picture above is basically the same in your FEA model where the infinite density and gravity are equivalent to an infinite stress at a sharp corner for example.
+A singularity, as shown in the picture above, is basically the same in your FEA model.
+For example, in both cases, the infinite density and gravity are equivalent to an infinite stress at a sharp corner.

-Singularities might be confusing because they cause an accuracy problem inside your model which implies a problem of visualization because singularities extend the range of your stresses.
-This means that smaller stresses look like they are negligible.
+Singularities can be confusing because they cause an accuracy problem inside the model, which implies a problem with visualization because singularities extend the range of the stresses.
+This means that smaller stresses can appear to be negligible.

 But what causes singularities?
-If you look on the internet, you will find tons of causes and explanations.
-But summa summarum we can say that boundary conditions are the major cause.
+If you some online research, you will find a multitude of causes and explanations.
+However, summa summarum, we can confidently identify boundary conditions as the major cause.

-Another predestinated problem which implies singularity problems are of course cracks because it can be seen as a 180° re-entrant corner.
-Luckily we do not have to study the crack tip every time but can rather focus on the stress intensity factor and use the J-Integral or look at the energy dissipated during fracture (strain energy release rate).
+Another predestinated problem implies that singularity problems are cracks because they can be seen as a 180° re-entrant corner.
+Luckily, the crack tip does not have to be studied every time, rather the focus can be placed on the stress intensity factor, using the J-Integral, or even looking at the energy dissipated during fracture (strain energy release rate).

-Also, pay attention if you apply a force to a single node!
+Additionally, it is important to pay attention if you apply a force to a single node.
 This will give you infinite stresses!
-In our real world forces are not applied on a single node anyway due to the Saint-Venant’s principle, which tells us that “… the difference between the effects of two different but statically equivalent loads become very small at sufficiently large distances from the load.”
-I also encountered this problem when I modeled a Hertzian contact in ANSYS and applied my force on a single node on the top of my cylinder.
-Took me two days to realize my mistake…
+In the real world, forces are never applied on a single node due to the Saint-Venant’s principle, which tells us that “… the difference between the effects of two different but statically equivalent loads becomes very small at sufficiently large distances from the load.”
+I also encountered this problem when I modeled a Hertzian contact in ANSYS and applied my force to a single node on the top of my cylinder.
+It took me two days to realize my mistake.